 To qualify for the Physical Education Waiver, a student must complete two full-seasons in one or more qualifying activities.
 Once successfully completed, the two Physical Education classes (1/4 credit each) required to meet BHS graduation requirement will be waived.
-Additionally,
+Additionally:

-- 1. No extra/co-curricular activity (participation) prior to August 2013 can be counted toward the PE waiver - 2.
-A student cannot mix one PE class with one activity to meet the BHS graduation requirement.
-A student must successfully complete two activities or successfully complete two PE classes to meet the graduation requirements. - 3.
+- 1. A student cannot mix one PE class with one activity to meet the BHS graduation requirement.
+A student must successfully complete two activities or successfully complete two PE classes to meet the graduation requirements. - 2.
 No credit is earned toward graduation requirements for participation in the activities.
-Students opting for the PE waiver will be required to fulfill the minimum 24 credits for graduation by successfully completing another class offering. - 4.
+Students opting for the PE waiver will be required to fulfill the minimum 24 credits for graduation by successfully completing another class offering. - 3.
 The PE waiver does NOT include Health.
 All students are required to successfully complete Health class to meet the graduation requirements.

 For a season to be considered complete, a student must physically participate (practice, participate in competition) in a minimum of 70% of the season.
-A student who is injured but has met the 70% thresh hold must attend practices, meetings, and games throughout the remainder of the season in order to qualify for a waiver.
+A student who is injured but has met the 70% threshold must attend practices, meetings, and games throughout the remainder of the season in order to qualify for a waiver.
 A student who quits or is dismissed from the team is ineligible to earn the physical education waiver for the season in question.
 This includes dismissal for academic ineligibility as well as violating team, athletic department, or school rules.
 (All physical education waivers are subject to administrative review.)